 Engelhardt credits the success of the organization to all of the members who help complete volunteer hours.
 Last year the group had 1,219 volunteer hours, and this year they have surpassed that amount at 1,447.
 The Nu chapter of IEEE-HKN is hoping to continue the tradition of being an outstanding chapter.

-“Our HKN chapter has had some tremendous student leadership over the years,” Professor and Nu Chapter Faculty Adviser Joe Zambreno said.
+“Our HKN chapter has had some tremendous student leadership over the years,” Professor and Nu Chapter Faculty Advisor Joe Zambreno said.
 “Their consistent winning of the outstanding chapter award is a testament to that.”

 The award was presented to Professor and Palmer Department Chair Ashfaq Khokhar, who accepted the award on behalf of Iowa State on March 19 at the Electrical and Computer Engineering Department Heads Association (ECEDHA) Annual Conference in Monterey, California, at a special reception hosted by IEEE-HKN.